phetsims/energy-forms-and-changes/doc/implementation-notes.md

 was done to make it easier to detect when a model object is sitting on a surface.

+The term "energy chunk", or often just "ec", is used throughout the code.
+It refers to the little blocks that appear when the "Energy Symbols" checkbox is turned on, and their purpose is to give a visual representation of energy,

 **Memory Management:** For the most part, object instances (model and view) persist for the lifetime of the sim.
 In these cases, there is no need to call `unlink`, `removeListener`, `dispose`, etc. In cases where objects are dynamically allocated and deallocated, such as EnergyChunks and ElementFollowers, those memory management functions should exist.